 - 2 large eggs plus 1 egg yolk

-In a food processor mix the butter, salt, sugar and zest until combined.
+- In a food processor mix the butter, salt, sugar, and zest until combined.
 Add the flour and the eggs and briefly blitz until you have an even crumb.
-Tip the loose mixture onto a surface and knead for the minimal amount of time until it comes together as a firm dough.
+Tip the loose mixture onto a surface and knead for a minimal amount of time until it comes together as a firm dough.
 Cut in half and wrap in cling.

-Chill for a min of an hour.
-Roll the pastry out on a floured surface, cut out rounds with a cookie cutter and line greased pastry cases or pans with a non-stick cooking spray.
+- Chill for a min of an hour.
+Roll the pastry out on a floured surface, cut out rounds with a cookie cutter, and line greased pastry cases or pans with non-stick cooking spray.